 We all act as mentors and are mentees.
 Every time we offer advice we are mentoring, and each time we receive advice we are the mentee.
 This process occurs throughout our life; it is part of learning and self-development.

 The benefits of a mentoring relationship are innumerable.
 For the mentee, priceless advice, direction, problem solving, coaching, etc. is received.
 Mentees can gain perspective from the mentor’s experience that might have otherwise taken years for the mentee to gain through their own experiences.

 On the other hand, the mentor not only receives the satisfaction of helping others, but s/he has the opportunity to learn from the mentee as well.
 Mentors and mentees should both be sponges soaking up knowledge, perspectives, and experiences from each other.

 So whether you consider taking an online course, joining a community, or taking up a hobby, give yourself the chance to attract new and exciting things in your life.
-Ads Sarah Caldwell, 20th century American opera conductor said, “Learn everything you can, anytime you can, from anyone you can – there will always come a time when you will be grateful you did.”
+Sarah Caldwell, 20th century American opera conductor summed it up when she said, “Learn everything you can, anytime you can, from anyone you can – there will always come a time when you will be grateful you did.”